What is Bracket? Here is the Definition, Types, and Examples

 Lower Brackets

-The lower bracket will be filled by the team that is in second place in the group stage.
-The disadvantage when playing in the lower bracket is that there are no second chances here.
+Lower will be filled by the team that is in second place in the group stage.
+The disadvantage when playing lower is that there is no second chance.Â

 When a team loses, they will immediately be eliminated from the competition.
 So that forces all teams to be optimal and not make the slightest mistake, if they want to survive.